The Rescuers Down Under: Plot

-In the Outback, a young boy named Cody rescues and befriends Marahute, a rare golden eagle, who shows Cody her nest and eggs and gives him one of her feathers.
-Cody later falls into an animal trap set by Percival C. McLeach, a local poacher who killed Marahute's mate and is wanted by the Australian Rangers, while rescuing a mouse who was the bait in the trap.
-Realizing Cody has Marahute's feather and must know her location, McLeach kidnaps the boy and throws his backpack to a float of crocodiles to fake his death to the Rangers.
+In the Outback, a young boy named Cody rescues and befriends Marahute, a rare golden eagle, who shows him her nest and eggs and gives him one of her feathers.
+Cody later rescues a mouse who is being used as bait in an animal trap set by Percival C. McLeach, a poacher who killed Marahute's mate and is wanted by the Australian Rangers.
+Catching Cody in the trap and realizing he has Marahute's feather and must know her location, McLeach kidnaps him and throws his backpack to a float of crocodiles; this convinces the Rangers that Cody is dead.

-The rescued mouse hurries to an RAS outpost shortly after Cody's capture to inform the operator of the kidnapping, from which a telegram is sent to the Rescue Aid Society headquarters in New York City.
-Bernard and Miss Bianca, the RAS's elite field agents, are assigned, interrupting Bernard's attempts to propose marriage to Bianca.
-They go to find Orville the albatross, who aided them before, but discover he is no longer in service and his brother Wilbur has taken over for him.
-Despite the harsh winter conditions, he agrees to fly them to Australia when he learns of Cody's abduction.
-There, they meet Jake, a hopping mouse who is the RAS's local regional operative.
-Jake becomes infatuated with Bianca and flirts with her, much to Bernard's dismay.
-He serves as their "tour guide" and protector in search of Cody.
-Wilbur accidentally bends his spinal column out of shape trying to help them, so Jake sends him to the hospital (an old ambulance).
-Wilbur refuses to undergo surgery (due to the doctor planning to use dangerous tools), but his back is straightened as he fights to escape the medical mice.
-He flies away in search of his friends.
+The rescued mouse hurries to an RAS outpost to inform the operator of the kidnapping; a telegram is sent to the Rescue Aid Society headquarters in New York City.
+Bernard and Miss Bianca, the RAS's elite field agents, are assigned to rescue Cody, interrupting Bernard's attempts to propose marriage to Bianca.
+They go to find Orville the albatross, who aided them before, but discover that he has retired and his brother Wilbur has taken over for him.
+Despite the harsh winter conditions, he agrees to fly them to Australia.
+Upon landing, they meet Jake, a hopping mouse who is the RAS's local regional operative.
+Jake becomes infatuated with Bianca and flirts with her, to Bernard's dismay.
+Jake serves as their "tour guide" and protector in search of Cody.
+Wilbur bends his spinal column out of shape trying to help them, so Jake sends him to the hospital.
+Wilbur refuses to undergo surgery, but his back is straightened as he fights to escape the medical mice, and he flies away in search of his friends.